electracoin-ECA/electra-open-paper/ElectraWhitePaper-TheOpenPaper.md

 The strength of Electra resides in the contract that guarantees investors full participation in the direction of the project, including all future developments and technologies.
 ECA’s potential growth is guaranteed because tomorrow’s ECA will not be just another coin, but rather an adaptation to future societal and economic needs.
 Investors can be confident that when they purchase ECA, they are investing in the present and future growth of a unique cryptocurrency ecosystem.

 If an algorithm emerges that is more efficient and superior to NIST5, Electra’s development team is prepared to adapt ECA’s underlying structure to maintain a competitive advantage in the market.
-As Electra grows the block time can be reduced and the block size can be increased.
+As Electra grows, the block time can be reduced and the block size can be increased.
 The adaptability of ECA allows for the blockchain to be maintained while the algorithm is rewritten from scratch.
-In effect Electra is a blank paper for writing revolutionary code.
+In effect, Electra is a blank paper for writing revolutionary code.
 Writing the code of the future on an already active codebase results in a deployed structure that neither obstructs, limits, nor hinders future development.
 ECA’s architecture allows a subsequent structure to intersect, connect, flank or replace the existing structure.
 Electra provides a better solution than existing currencies can and guarantees the community full control.

 # Electra Ecosystem